-I have found my career of teaching English as a Foreign Language (EFL) incredibly rewarding.
-Over the past thirteen years I enjoyed teaching bankers in Prague, university students in Sarajevo, and for the last eight years elementary students in Taichung, Taiwan.
+I have found my career of teaching English as a foreign language (EFL) incredibly rewarding.
+Over the past fourteen years I have enjoyed teaching bankers in Prague, university students in Sarajevo, and for the last nine years elementary students in Taichung, Taiwan.
 In my current position as Head Foreign EFL Instructor in a private K-6 elementary school, I have the pleasure of leading a team of eleven foreign (non-Taiwanese) teachers as diverse in teaching strategies as they are in their nationalities.
-This position has given me the opportunity to look beyond my classroom to mentor (but just as often learn from) colleagues while designing and implementing department-wide curriculum.
+This position has given me the opportunity to look beyond my classroom to mentor, but just as often learn from, my colleagues and orchestrate the design and implementation of department-wide curriculum.

 As I have learned so much already from the MSU courses I have completed thus far, I am very eager to see what lies ahead…